QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/interpreter.md

 ## Another point of view

 The main idea is that each element of the syntax is a class or a value, but an expression will most likely be evaluated as

 ```
 (evaluate left) operator (evaluate right)
 ```

-for a binary operator and you
-should keep that in mind while coding.
+for a binary operator, and you should keep that in mind while coding.
 For instance

 * $1 + 2 + 3$
 * is the same as